markitus18/Project-II/Project/README.txt

 SPACE: move the camera to the current selection; or the Zerg sample if there are no units selected.

 Numeric keys from 1 to 6: Move the camera to a previously saved position.
-Shift + Nº 1 to 6: Save the current camera position to the number pressed.
+Shift + NÂº 1 to 6: Save the current camera position to the number pressed.

 -Shortcuts: